GoogleCloudPlatform/python-docs-samples/functions/v2/imagemagick/README.md

         gsutil mb gs://YOUR_OUTPUT_BUCKET_NAME

      This second storage bucket is used to store blurred images.
-(Un-blurred images will not be saved to this bucket.)
+(Images that are **not** blurred will not be saved to this bucket.)

-     This is necessary because saving the blurred image to the input bucket would cause your function to be invoked a second time with the blurred image itself.
+     The second bucket is necessary because saving the blurred image to the first (input) bucket would cause your function to be invoked a second time with the blurred image itself.

 1. Deploy the `blur_offensive_images` function with a Storage trigger:

-        gcloud functions deploy blur_offensive_images --trigger-bucket=YOUR_INPUT_BUCKET_NAME --set-env-vars BLURRED_BUCKET_NAME=YOUR_OUTPUT_BUCKET_NAME --runtime python39
+        gcloud functions deploy blur_offensive_images --trigger-bucket=YOUR_INPUT_BUCKET_NAME --set-env-vars BLURRED_BUCKET_NAME=YOUR_OUTPUT_BUCKET_NAME --runtime python39 --gen2
-        --gen2

     * Replace `YOUR_INPUT_BUCKET_NAME` and `YOUR_OUTPUT_BUCKET_NAME` with the names of the respective Cloud Storage Buckets you created earlier.